kratadata/hydra_rgbproject/README.md

 5. "Touch Sensor 1 Min Max" allows you to change the minimum and maximum range for the sensor to take effect on Ableton parameters.
 This varies greatly based on the humidity in the space, amount of people, etc. And needs to be calibrated before each show.

-# Audio🟠
+### 🟠Audio

 Uses TDAbleton extension to create a connection between TouchDesigner and Ableton in the same network.
-For setup please refer to [this section](#network).
+For setup please refer to Network Settings in this README.
 1. Press "Active" to close/start connection with Ableton.
 If connected shows 1 the connection was sucessful.
 2. Monitor the knobs to see how the values from sensors/camera/speech detection influence different parameters in Ableton.

-# Logger⚪
+### ⚪Logger

 Shows all incoming/outgoing python messages.
 Useful for debugging.